 What kind of experience do you need to have?

 "You need to be as skilled digitally as you are with a mop or buffer.
 The cleaning business may not be particularly high tech, but you don't have time to do estimates, billing, payroll, inventory control and other record-keeping by hand.
 Your business should also have an extensive online presence with a website, social media accounts and an app (you could contract the building of one out)." — Start Your Own Cleaning Service from Entrepreneur Press

 What is the most important thing to know about this business?

 “With cleaning, it’s a trust thing.
 When you trust someone, they’ll refer you." — Kristen Hadeed, founder of Student Maid

-You'll need to invest in things like a vacuum cleaner, buckets, dusters, mops, rags, cleaning solvents, a stepladder, and reliable transportation.
+You'll need to have your own transportation and invest in supplies like a vacuum cleaner, buckets, dusters, mops, rags, cleaning solvents, and a stepladder.

 In the midst of a nearly 20-year high in the number of Americans changing residences, this type of company is in a remarkable position to tap into once-in-a-generation levels of applicability and profitability.

 She Started Her Side Hustle to Solve a Serious Problem With Outdoor Furniture.
 It Blew Past Her Full-Time Job's Income — to $66,000 a Month.